osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 The "QueryMetadataResponse" message contains the result of a metadata query and includes one of two payloads, either an "ExceptionalResult" if an error is encountered or no data is found (described above) or "MetadataResult".

-A "MetadataResult" message contains a list of "PvInfo" messages, one for each PV specified by the query (either explicitly in the PV name list or by matching the supplied PV name pattern).
-A "PvInfo" message contains metadata for an individual PV in the archive, including name, data type, sampling clock (indicating sample period), and timestamps for the first and last PV measurement in the archive.
+A "MetadataResult" message contains a list of "PvInfo" messages, one for each PV specified for the query (either explicitly in the PV name list or by matching the supplied PV name pattern).
+A "PvInfo" message contains metadata for an individual PV in the archive, including name, timestamps for the first and last PV measurement in the archive, and stats for the most recent bucket including bucket id, data type information, data timestamps details, and sample count/period.

 ### 2.7 Data Platform API - annotation service

 "DpAnnotationService" is a gRPC service defined in "annotation.proto".
-It includes methods for creating "DataSets" (described above in section 2.4.7), and for creating and querying annotations.
-The service includes a placeholder method for querying datasets, but it is not yet implemented and may be removed if not deemed to be useful.
+It includes methods for creating and querying "DataSets" (described above in section 2.4.7), and for creating and querying annotations.

-#### 2.7.1 creating datasets
+#### 2.7.1 creating and querying datasets

 The Data Platform Annotation Service uses datasets to identify the relevant data within the archive for a particular annotation.
-The API includes a single method for creating datasets.
+The API includes a methods for creating and querying datasets.

 ```
 rpc createDataSet(CreateDataSetRequest) returns (CreateDataSetResponse);
+rpc queryDataSets(QueryDataSetsRequest) returns (QueryDataSetsResponse);
 ```

+##### createDataSet()

 This is a single request/response unary method for creating a dataset.
 It accepts a "CreateDataSetRequest" message and returns a "CreateDataSetResponse".

 ##### CreateDataSetRequest

 A "CreateDataSetRequest" message contains a "DataSet" message with details of the dataset to be created, e.g., its list of "DataBlock" messages.

 ##### CreateDataSetResponse

 A "CreateDataSetResponse" message contains one of two payloads, an "ExceptionalResult" message if a rejection or error was encountered creating the dataset, or a "CreateDataSetResult".

 A "CreateDataSetResult" message simply contains the unique identifier assigned to the new dataset if it was created successfully.

+##### queryDataSets()

+The "queryDataSets()" method is a single request/response method that searches for datasets in the archive that match the search criteria specified for the query.
+It accepts a "QueryDataSetsRequest" message and returns a "QueryDataSetsResponse" message.

+##### QueryDataSetsRequest

+A "QueryDataSetsRequest" encapsulates the criteria for the query.
+It contains a list of "QueryDataSetsCriterion" messages.

+The "QueryDataSetsCriterion" message defines a number of different criteria message types that can be added to the criterion list, including an "OwnerCriterion" (specifying the owner id to match in the annotation query), "NameCriterion" (specifying text to match against dataset name), and "DescriptionCriterion" (specifying text to match against dataset description.

+These query criteria can be used individually in the criteria list, or multiple criteria can be added to the list to specify a compound query.
+E.g., adding an "OwnerCriterion" and "NameCriterion" to the list will match dataset names for the specified owner.

+##### QueryDataSetsResponse

+The "queryDataSets()" method returns a "QueryDataSetsResponse" message with the query results.
+It contains one of two payloads, either an "ExceptionalResult" message if the query encountered an error or returned no data (described above), or an "DataSetsResult" message with the results if the query was successful.

+The "DataSetsResult" message includes a list of "DataSet" messages, one for each dataset that matches the query's search criteria.

+An "DataSet" message includes the following properties for the dataset: unique id, name, owner id, description, and a list of the "DataBlock" messages comprising the dataset.

 #### 2.7.2 creating and querying annotations